15 November 2024

 The inclusion of “the use of personal information” under the Direct Marketing advice APP 7, means that any CAPI, Customer Match, Audience Creation may be impacted by these changes - this will inevitability result in changes to marketing performance and measurement in digital channel.

 These guidelines provide specific clarity on topics which have been more open to interpretation previously.
-This is a welcomed change and expected shift since the appointment of Carly Kind to the OAIC who’s extensive expertise in legal and privacy roles in Europe, including
+This is a welcome change and expected shift since the appointment of Carly Kind to the OAIC, who has extensive expertise in legal and privacy roles in Europe.

 Notable takeaways